310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 Nihihi.
 These photos and handmade picture scrolls really bring me back.
 I did not have a master or any ninja companions, so I had to learn everything through imitation at first.

-I would constantly practice throwing origami shuriken at the tree everyday, even though they can’t pierce into anything at all…
+I would constantly practice throwing origami shuriken at the tree every day, even though they can’t pierce into anything at all…

 And the very first item I bought with my own money is this shuriken toy — the thing that started everything.